Nastajajo/health-stats-part-5-the-stags/Readme.md

 2. __Use Pandas's I/O functions to import the raw data from the CSV file.__ Make sure to use `dtype`s to name and type the columns while reading the file.
 3. __For the calculations step, have NumPy use the data in the DataFrame.__ We covered several ways to get a NumPy array from Pandas in class.
 Store the new data in two new columns, without creating a DataFrame.
 4. __Use DataFrame's I/O functions to present your results.__ Render the HTML for Jupyter and export to the CSV file `StatsResults.csv`.

+# Part 5: A Large Data Set from Scratch
+## Theory: You should know ...
+* Numpy, Pandas, Matplotlib
+* Markdown and Jupyter
+* Basic descriptive analytics

+## Practice: You be able to ...
+* Create and lay out a new Jupyter Notebook
+* Collaborate with your peers using Git/Github
+* Use Pandas to load and manipulate a large dataset
+* Use Numpy to analyze the numbers
+* Use Matplotlib to plot key statistics

+## Instructions
+1. __Study the `ehresp_2-15.csv` and `EHResp2015.info.txt` files.__ The data was collected by the US Department of labor and includes various health stats from many thousands of people.
+Based on what you know, come up with 3 interesting research questions that you would like to test with the data.
+2. __Create a new Notebook called `EH_Study_2015.ipynb` in the same folder as your new data.__ Outline your study, including details like where the data came from, the key columns in the dataset, and what research questions you intend to study.
+Include the next step as a fourth research question.
+3. __Load your data.__ Use a Pandas DataFrame called `source_data` with appropriate column names, data types,  and numerical indexes.
+Take care to ensure that your data loaded correctly before proceeding.
+You may want to keep your results separate from your source data, perhaps in a new DataFrame called `results`.
+4. __Do an analysis of Body Mass Index data, comparing males with females.__ You will need to calculate BMI for each person and then display histograms with males in green and females in magenta.
+If you can figure out how, display both histograms on one plot.
+5. __Perform the rest of your analysis.__ Show your calculations and use plots to illustrate your results.
+6. __Present your results in class.__ We will do this in the next class period.